StatistikStadtZuerich/sszvis/docs/static/bar-chart-horizontal-stacked/README.md

-# Stacked Bar Chart - Horizontal

 ## sszvis.stackedBarHorizontal

 ### Data structure

 This chart expects an array of arrays, where each sub array is one layer of the stack.
-The stacks are formed by finding elements in each layer with the same *y*-value, and computing the size of each element based on a *x*-value.
+The stacks are formed by finding elements in each layer with the same _y_-value, and computing the size of each element based on a _x_-value.

 #### Caution

 Because it uses a d3.stack layout under the hood, this component will assign two special values to each data point passed to it: `y0`, the baseline value for each point, and `y`, the extent of each point.
 This assignment will overwrite any existing properties on the data object named `y0` or `y`.
 These are intermediate values used to compute the bars' positioning in stack, and will be assigned even though the stack is horizontal.
-In the end, these values are used to calculate *x* positions and bar *widths*.
+In the end, these values are used to calculate _x_ positions and bar _widths_.

 ### Configuration

 The stackedBar.horizontal component is a combination of the sszvis bar component and a [d3 stack layout](https://github.com/d3/d3-shape/blob/master/README.md#stacks).
-The stack is constructed horizontally, using the *y*-value of each data element to form groups, and then calculating, for each element, the cumulative *x*-values to the left of it in the stack.
+The stack is constructed horizontally, using the _y_-value of each data element to form groups, and then calculating, for each element, the cumulative _x_-values to the left of it in the stack.

 #### `stackedBarHorizontal.xAccessor(xAcc)`

-Specifies an *x*-accessor for the stack layout.
+Specifies an _x_-accessor for the stack layout.
 The result of this function is used to compute the horizontal extent of each element in the stack.
 The return value must be a number.

 #### `stackedBarHorizontal.xScale(xScale)`

-Specifies an *x*-scale for the stack layout.
+Specifies an _x_-scale for the stack layout.
 This scale is used to position the elements of each stack, both the left offset value and the width of each stack segment.

 #### `stackedBarHorizontal.width(width)`